Nhathoang999/selenium-ui-automation-framework/README.md

 3. Executes Tests in Headless Mode against the target environment.
 4. Generates and Uploads Allure Reports directly to the GitHub Action run summary as a downloadable .zip artifact.

----
-Created by [Your Name] - Senior QA Automation Architect.